Home » Technical Analysis

 Advantages and disadvantages of technical analysis

-Another advantage of technical analysis includes that it ensures a fast snapshot of data for traders.
-All the information needed is contained into a single price chart – price movement, open interest and volume.
-With the help of the appropriate analytical tools, a technician will be able to determine whether a trade is worth placing or not in a matter of minutes.
-He/she will also be able to easily estimate profit targets and risk management parameters.
+Another advantage of technical analysis is that it ensures a fast snapshot of data for traders.
+All the information needed is in a single price chart – price movement, open interest, and volume.
+By use of the appropriate analytical tools, a technician will be able to determine whether a trade is worth placing or not in a matter of minutes.
+They will also be able to easily estimate profit targets and risk management parameters.

 technical analysis

-As for disadvantages, first of all, a technical trader needs to be cautious when establishing his/her strategy mostly on lagging indicators.
-It is so, as the latter will reveal what has happened in the past and what is currently happening.
-But yet, those indicators will never reliably project future developments.
+As for disadvantages, first of all, a technical trader needs to be cautious when establishing their strategy mostly on lagging indicators.
+It is so, as the latter will reveal past and current events.
+Yet, those indicators will never reliably project future developments.

-Also, since technical analysis tools are accessible by all market participants, one will be competing with both beginners and experts by using the same arsenal.
-Because many traders employ similar strategies, protective stop placements as well as support and resistance zones become predictable.
+Also, since technical analysis tools are accessible to all market participants, one will be competing with both beginners and experts by using the same arsenal.
+Because many traders employ similar strategies, protective stop placements and support and resistance zones become predictable.
 Thus, price fluctuations also become predictable.
-And, if one is to gain the upper hand, he/she will have to fine tune his/her trading tools and trading strategy.
+And, if one is to gain the upper hand, they will have to fine-tune their trading tools and trading strategy.

-Finally, a trader will have to learn to interpret the calculations the technical analysis tools provide him/her better than other market participants.
-There is no wrong way to interpret the amassed data, but still, there is always a better way.
+Finally, traders will have to learn to interpret technical analysis tools’ calculations better than other market participants.
+There is no wrong way to interpret the amassed data, yet, there is always a better way.

-In the current guide, we shall focus on some main concepts in technical analysis, we shall discuss some of the popular technical indicators and look into some of the commonly observed chart patterns.
+In the current guide, we will focus on some key concepts in technical analysis, explore popular technical indicators, and look into commonly observed chart patterns.

 The concept of a market trend